Cuanza River

-The Kwanza River, also known as the Coanza, the Quanza, and the Cuanza, is one of the longest rivers in Angola.
+The Cuanza River, also known as the Kwanza, the Quanza, or the Coanza, is the longest river in Angola.
 It empties into the Atlantic Ocean just south of the national capital Luanda.

 Geography

 The river is navigable for about 150 mi from its mouth, located 60 km south of Luanda.
-Its tributaries included the Cutato and Lucala.
+Its tributaries include the Cutato and Lucala.

 History

-The river's navigable lower course was the original route of Portugal invasion into northern Angola.
+The river's navigable lower course was the original route of the Portuguese invasion of northern Angola.